1933 German League of Nations withdrawal referendum

 A referendum on withdrawing from the League of Nations was held in Germany on 12 November 1933 alongside Reichstag elections.
-The measure was approved by 95.1% of voters with a turnout of 96.3%.
+The measure was approved by 95% of voters with a turnout of 96%.
 It was the first of a series of referendums held by the German cabinet under Chancellor Adolf Hitler, after the cabinet conferred upon itself the ability to hold referendums on 14 July 1933.

 The referendum question was on a separate ballot from the one used for the elections.
-The question was: "Do you approve, German man, and you, German woman, this policy of your national government, and are you willing to declare as the expression of your own opinion and your own will and solemnly profess it?"
+The question was: "Do you, German man, and you, German woman, approve this policy of your national government, and are you willing to declare as the expression of your own opinion and your own will and solemnly profess it?"
 (Billigst Du, Deutscher Mann, und Du, Deutsche Frau, diese Politik Deiner Reichsregierung, und bist Du bereit, sie als den Ausdruck Deiner eigenen Auffassung und Deines eigenen Willens zu erklären und Dich feierlich zu ihr zu bekennen?)

+Background

+Hitler's rise to power

+Weimar President Paul von Hindenburg appointed Adolf Hitler to the office of Chancellor on 30 January 1933.
+Hitler wanted the Reichstag to pass an "enabling act" to allow his government to promulgate laws directly, without going through the Reichstag.
+Lacking the two-thirds supermajority necessary to pass such a constitutional reform, he had Hindenburg dissolve the Reichstag on 31 January.
+In the resulting election on 5 March, the Nazis surged to 43.9% of the vote.
+Including his allies, Hitler had 60% of the deputies, but needed the support of the Catholic Centre Party to reach the supermajority.
+After securing their support by promising to respect the rights of the Catholic Church, the Enabling Act of 1933 passed 441–94 (107 left-wing deputies were arrested or fleeing) on 23 March.
+Hitler had become a dictator, with Hindenburg technically retaining the ability to dismiss Hitler.

+Elections in Nazi Germany

+The Weimar Constitution allowed the President to refer legislation passed by the Reichstag to a referendum.
+A referendum would also be held if 10% of eligible voters proposed an initiative.
+On 14 July 1933, the German cabinet used the Enabling Act to pass the "Law concerning the Plebiscite", which permitted the cabinet to call a referendum on "questions of national policy" and "laws which the cabinet had enacted".
+While the Weimar provisions allowing for referendums were not explicitly repealed, subsequent legislation made it clear those provisions would not be used.